The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

 \subsection{Kinematics}

-The geometry of the device undergoes two major transformations: first, from the flat reference geometry to the initial configuration fitted onto the rigid valve support, and second, from this initial state to the inflated configuration during loading.
-The mapping to the initial configuration accounts for geometric changes and pre-strain introduced during attachment to the valve support, ensuring that simulations start from a physically realistic state (Figure~\ref{fig:kinematics}).
+The geometry of the device undergoes two major geometric transformations as shown in Figure~\ref{fig:kinematics}: first, it transitions from the flat reference geometry to the initial pre-loaded ventricular and pre-inflated pouch configuration fitted onto the rigid valve support; second, it transitions from this initial state to the loaded and inflated configuration.
+The first-stage mapping to the initial configuration accounts for geometric changes and pre-strain introduced during attachment to the valve support and is explicitly resolved prior to the inflation analysis.

 \textbf{Mapping definitions}.
-The reference configuration $\Omega_0\subset\mathbb{R}^3$ corresponds to the flat state of the device before fitting to the valve support.
+The reference configuration $\Omega_0\subset\mathbb{R}^3$ corresponds to the flat state of the device before it is fitted to the valve support.
 The initial configuration $\Omega$ is obtained through the mapping $\varphi_0$,